Eliana Navarro

-Eliana Navarro Barahona (19 June 1920 – 5 June 2006) was a Chilean poet.
-Her poetry was praised from an early date by literary critic Hernán Díaz Arrieta.
-Her poetry has been studied in various Chilean and foreign universities and her work appears in many national and foreign anthologies.
+Eliana Navarro Barahona (19 June 1920 – 5 June 2006) was a Chilean poet and librarian.
+A representative of the Generación del 50, Navarro was a member of the Fuego de Poesía.

 Early years and education

-Eliana Navarro was born in Valparaíso on June 19, 1920.
-Her parents were Fortunato Navarro Herrera, deputy for Cautín Province and vice-president of the Chamber of Deputies, and Guillermina Barahona Soriano, a teacher.
-In 1923, the family settled in Fundo El Peral, located in Trovolhue, province of Cautín, now Araucanía Region.
+Eliana Navarro Barahona was born on 19 June 1920 in Valparaíso to Fortunato Navarro Herrera, a merchant, farmer and politician, and Guillermina Barahona Soriano, a teacher.
+In 1923, the family moved to the El Peral farm in Trovolhue, Province of Cautín (present-day Araucanía Region).

 Inspired by the landscape of Cautín and influenced by the southern poet Augusto Winter, Navarro wrote, at the age of seven, "La laguna de Trovolhue", one of her earliest poems.
 At the age of 14, her works were published in the magazines Margarita and En Viaje.
-After studying humanities at the Santa Cruz de Temuco school, she moved to Santiago where she studied Philosophy and Law at the Catholic and Chilean universities.
+Navarro was educated at Santa Cruz de Temuco school.

+Navarro studied law at the University of Chile, where she met her future husband José Miguel Vicuña.